 Vision Statement or Action Status Summary Feedback

-· ·

 Objective: Increase the ease and safety of pedestrian crossing at key locations along the City's borders.

-ork with Woodward Avenue Association
+Work with Woodward Avenue Association

 and adjacent communities to improve

 pedestrian crossings as identified in the

 Complete Streets Chapter Ongoing Retain

-Objective: Maintain and improve existing roads within the City and along its borders to improve transportation
+Objective: Maintain and improve existing road Is within the City and along its borders to improve transportatior

 options for all users.

 Ensure that street upgrades remain a key

-element of the City's Capital Improvement 2 D
+element of the City's Capital Improvement

 Plan. ?
 Retain

 Work with adjacent communities and road

--

 agencies to plan road improvements as

 described in the Complete Streets Chapter.
-Ona-!
-Dot-i-

 Incorporate improvements in the CIP.
 Ongoing Retain

-Implement bike routes as described in the
+Implement bike routes as described in the Ongoing NELdIII

 Complete Streets Chapter.
-Incorporate Definely
+Incorporate

 improvements in the CIP.
 Accomplished Refresh

-Objective: Reconstruct uncurbed streets with rolled curbs.
+Objective: Reconstruct uncurbed streets with Neilesii

 Evaluate replacing uncurbed streets as an

 element of the CIP Ongoing Retain

-Objective: Continue to promote slower vehicle e speeds on residential streets through traffic enforcement and
+Objective: Continue to promote slower vehicle

-traffic calming measures.
+traffic calming measures. e species on residential suffets

 Follow the recommendations in the

 Complete Streets Chapter.
 In Process/Ongoing Retain

-Objective: Discourage parking between the sign dewalk and the street
+Objective: Discourage parking between the sid

 Evaluate streets where parking between the

 sidewalk and the street is a problem; assess

 whether adequate on-street parking is

 available.
 Explore opportunities to improve

 right-of-way plantings that discourage

 parking.
 Not enforced Refresh

+· •

 Objective: Discourage and/or prohibit obtrusi ve, unsightly utility structures i n the right-of-way.

 Work with cable/internet providers to

 develop sensitive design standards for

 equipment cabinets in the street right-of-

 way Ongoing Retain

-OTHER AG CTIONS/GOALS TO INCLUDE?
+CTIONS/GOALS TO INCLUDE?

 Ongoing solar ordinance debate needs to be p part of the Master Plan.

-MoGo Bike Share stations are an opportunity to better connect with other of centers of activity
+MoGo Bike Share stations are an opportunity to better connect with other of enters of activity

-Diversity Equity Inclusion Plan is very importa nt to this process - continue to aspire to be a place that is
+Diversity Equity Inclusion Plan is very importa • aspire to be a place that is

-welcoming and for people to aspire to live here
+welcoming and for people to aspire to live her e

 Better gathering spots in parks.
 More inviting

-Consider any other leasting for a six and a six and a six a
+טפונפו אפנוופווווא אטוגי וו אפוראי ואטוב וואונווא

 Consider any other locations for senior center, resident apartments, City Hall